Fractional spin excitations and conductance in the spiral staircase Heisenberg ladder

 To treat strong interactions, we employ bosonization techniques by introducing the conjugated bosonic fields $\phi_{\tau}$ and $\theta_{\tau}$ and the bosonization relation,

 where $r_{\tau} \in \{ R_{\tau}, L_{\tau}\}$ with correspondingly $r=\pm1$~\cite{vonDelft98,Giamarchi03}.
-Within the low-energy description of our system, each chain is described by a spinless Luttinger liquid characterized by an interaction parameter $K_{\tau}$, which depends on the strengths of exchange interactions of the microscopic model~\cite{Giamarchi03}.
-In the absence of magnetic fields and without long-range interaction, exact analytical expressions of $K_{\tau}$ can be derived by means of Bethe ansatz techniques~\cite{Haldane80}.
-For the more general case that we are interested in, we resort to the infinite DMRG (iDMRG) algorithm, thus computing power-law correlation functions $\sum_{i}\left\langle S_{i,\tau}^{+}S_{i+j,\tau}^{-} \right\rangle$ and $\sum_{i}\left\langle S_{i,\tau}^{z}S_{i+j,\tau}^{z} \right\rangle$ from which we extract the Luttinger liquid parameters $K_{\tau}$~\cite{Giamarchi03,Ejima05,Ejima06}, see Fig.~\ref{fig:FigKM}.
-In particular, the presence of next-nearest-neighbor (n.n.n.) couplings helps to achieve the regime of strong interactions where $K_{\tau}<0.5$.
+In low-energy regime, each chain is described by a spinless Luttinger liquid (LL) characterized by an interaction parameter $K_{\tau}$, which depends on the strengths of exchange interactions of the microscopic model~\cite{Giamarchi03}.
+In the absence of magnetic fields and without long-range interaction, exact analytical expressions of $K_{\tau}$ can be derived via Bethe ansatz~\cite{Haldane80}.
+For the more general case considered here, we resort to the infinite DMRG (iDMRG) algorithm, thus computing power-law correlation functions $\sum_{i}\left\langle S_{i,\tau}^{+}S_{i+j,\tau}^{-} \right\rangle$ and $\sum_{i}\left\langle S_{i,\tau}^{z}S_{i+j,\tau}^{z} \right\rangle$, from which we extract $K_{\tau}$~\cite{Giamarchi03,Ejima05,Ejima06}, see Fig.~\ref{fig:FigKM} (a) (see Supplemental Material (SM) for details~\cite{SM}).
+In particular, next-nearest-neighbor (n.n.n.) couplings help to reach the strong interaction regime where $K_{\tau}<0.5$.

 \textit{Spiral staircase ladder - relevant perturbations.} Since the interchain coupling is assumed to be weak, one can treat it perturbatively.
 In the fermionic picture, the perturbations assume the form of multi-particle backscattering processes.
-In order to avoid the problem of accounting for Jordan-Wigner strings~\cite{Galitski10,Hill17}, we are considering only terms which do not transfer fermions (i.e. magnetization in spin space) between chains~\cite{WignerString}.
-Then, the most general perturbation one can construct reads (see Supplemental Material (SM) for details~\cite{SM}):
+In order to avoid the problem of accounting for Jordan-Wigner strings~\cite{Galitski10,Hill17}, we consider only terms which do not transfer fermions (i.e. magnetization in spin space) between chains The most general perturbation one can construct reads~\cite{SM}

-where $s_{\tau}$ are non-zero integers.
+where $s_{\tau}$ are non-zero integers, whose absolute values represent the total number of fermions that are backscattered from left- to right-moving channel in chain $\tau$.
 By using the relation between $k_{F,\tau}$ and $M_{\tau}$, the resonance condition for the processes can be expressed as

 where $p$ is integer.